-The water level trends appear to show an appreciable difference in the water level behavior in wells and ponds along and south of Arroyo del Valle when compared to that Page 19 in wells and ponds north of Arroyo del Valle.
-The water levels in the wells and ponds along and south of Arroyo del Valle remain relatively stable for many decades and show minimal influence from drought periods.
+The water level trends appear to show an appreciable difference in the water level behavior in wells and ponds along and south of Arroyo del Valle when compared to that in wells and ponds north of Arroyo del Valle.
+The water levels in the wells and ponds along and south of Arroyo del Valle remain relatively stable for many decades and show minimal influence from drought periods (see groundwater contour maps in Appendix A and Figures 15D and 16D).
 The arroyo flows into or through several of these ponds (referred to as breached quarry ponds).
 These ponds are hydrologically connected to the arroyo.
 Ponds that are not breached are generally not hydrologically connected at the surface with the arroyo.
-Zone 7 (2012, 2013, 2014a, 2015, 2016) indicates that the reach of Arroyo del Valle adjacent to Lake B is a losing stream, meaning that the groundwater elevation is below the base of the stream bed and water from the stream percolates downward to the groundwater table.
-In a losing stream, changes in stream flow may affect the amount of recharge and alter the groundwater table, but changes in the groundwater table do not affect or alter the amount of flow in the stream because the groundwater table is disconnected (i.e. below) the bottom of the stream bed.
+Zone 7 (2012, 2013, 2014a, 2015, 2016) indicates that the reach of Arroyo del Valle adjacent to Lake B is a losing stream and the groundwater surface is below the base of the creek bed, meaning that the groundwater elevation is below the base of the stream bed and water from the stream percolates downward to the groundwater table.
+In a losing stream where the groundwater surface is below the base of the creek bed, changes in stream flow may affect the amount of recharge and alter the groundwater table, but changes in the groundwater table do not affect or alter the amount of flow in the stream because the groundwater table is disconnected (i.e. below) the bottom of the stream bed.